Noise-Induced Hearing Loss, On/After January 2, 1990

 Presbycusis factor for entitlement 0.5 dB is deducted for each year a worker's age exceed 60 years (at the time of the audiological test).
 0.5 dB is deducted for each year a worker's age exceeds 60 years (at the time of the audiological test).
 Entitlement to benefits is determined after the measured hearing loss in each ear has been adjusted by a presbycusis factor.

-Percent Permanent Disability Evaluated according to the permanent disability rating schedule in 1988.
-(See 16-01-03, Occupational Noise-Induced Hearing Loss).
+Percent permanent disability Evaluated according to the permanent disability rating schedule in 1988.
+(See 16-01-03, Occupational Noise-Induced Hearing Loss, before January 2, 1990).
 Not applicable.

 Pre-existing conditions Provisions on non-compensable hearing loss in the 1988 policy apply.
-See 16-01-03, Occupational Noise-Induced Hearing Loss.
-WSIB policy on pre-existing conditions applies, See 18-05-05, Effect of a Pre-existing Impairment.
+See 16-01-03, Occupational Noise-Induced Hearing Loss, before January 2, 1990.
+WSIB policy on pre-existing conditions applies, See 18-05-03, Determining the Degree of Permanent Impairment.
 The AMA Guides are used to calculate compensable and non-compensable hearing impairment.
 When the non-compensable hearing loss occurs prior to January 2, 1990, the non-compensable hearing disability is calculated using the 1988 rating schedule.
-See 16-01-03, Occupational Noise Induced Hearing Loss.
+See 16-01-03, Occupational Noise Induced Hearing Loss, before January 2, 1990.

-Additional Deterioration of Hearing Loss If a worker returns to work and additional hearing loss occurs, the claim is reopened and treated as a recurrence.
+Additional deterioration of hearing loss If a worker returns to work and additional hearing loss occurs, the claim is reopened and treated as a recurrence.
 If it is ascertained that the deterioration was a result of employment, the additional benefit is calculated using the permanent disability rating schedule in the 1988 policy.
-See 16-01-03, Occupational Noise-Induced Hearing Loss.
+See 16-01-03, Occupational Noise-Induced Hearing Loss, before January 2, 1990.
 Workers with an accepted claim for NIHL who return to noise exposure with the same accident employer are entitled to a NEL redetermination for any additional hearing loss.
 When workers with an accepted NIHL claim return to occupational noise exposure with a new accident employer, a new claim file is established to determine entitlement to additional hearing loss.

 Application date